Quotations from Chairman Mao Tse-tung: Publication process

-By May 1967, bookstores in 117 countries and territories around the world – including the United Kingdom, France, Spain, Japan, the Soviet Union, Germany, Italy, Nepal, Indonesia, Philippines, Burma, Iran, various Arab and African nations and others – were distributing Mao's Quotations.
-Foreign presses operating in 20 countries contributed to the publication of 20 translations in 35 versions.

-Publication number

-The Little Red Book has produced a wide array of sales and distribution figures.
-Some sources claim that over 6.5 billion printed volumes have been distributed in total, others contend that the distribution ran into the "billions", and others cite "over a billion" official volumes between 1966 and 1969 alone as well as "untold numbers of unofficial local reprints and unofficial translations."

-The book's popularity may be because it was essentially an unofficial requirement for every Chinese citizen to own, to read, and to carry it at all times during the latter half of Mao's rule, especially during the Cultural Revolution.
+The emphasis on Quotations started decreasing after the 9th Party Congress in April 1969.

+On 12 February 1979, the Publicity Department of the Chinese Communist Party ordered a halt to publishing Quotations from Chairman Mao Tse-tung.
+The department stated that Quotations was a distortion of Mao Zedong Thought and had a "widespread and pernicious influence".

 Formats

+Earlier versions and predecessors of the compilation book featured blue or white covers and sleeves.

 The most widely produced editions of the Quotations of Chairman Mao were published with a printed red vinyl cover wrapper over cardboard with pages bound in 64 folios that included photos of Mao.
 Other editions of the book were covered in cloth, silk, leather, paper, and other materials.

 Most editions were produced in a functional, compact size that fit into a pocket, were easy to carry, and could be taken out at any time "for practice, learning, application."
-It was published in 32 other common sizes, allegedly the largest format printed on only 4 pages as large as the newspaper Reference News, and the smallest format the size of a matchbox.
+It was published in 32 other common sizes, allegedly the largest format printed on only four pages as large as the newspaper Reference News, and the smallest format the size of a matchbox.

-Role and social impact

-Today in China, the book is a symbol of Mao Zedong Thought.
-In certain situations, the Quotations is given as a gift, for example, when public funds are involved, or when personal events arise, such as congratulating newlyweds, and so on.